The Unifics

 In 2008, Wooten joined other bass legends, Stanley Clarke and Marcus Miller, to form SMV.

-Watch for the Steve Miller-Kenny Chesney episode of "Crossroads" later this year.
+Watch for the Steve Miller-Kenny Chesney episode of "Crossroads" later

 General Jo has been involved with various aspects of the music business since 1978.
 He has been a bodyguard, DJ, writer, producer, performer, manager, consultant and more.
 In 1984, he started Dangerous Jams Records with Larry Bolin of DJ’s Records & Tapes.
 There he wrote and produce a number of songs for various groups such as Virginia’s Precious Metal featuring Lina Brown, Tripple B Co., plus his own group, General Jo & the Intergalactic Empire.